 Visit Level 11, 1 Castlereagh Street, Sydney NSW 2000

 Call 1800 INFOCOM (1800 463 626) between 9am to 5pm, Monday to Friday (excluding public holidays).

-In accordance with Section 27 of the Government Information (Public Access) Act 2009 (GIPA), Council is required to maintain a register that records information about each government contract which has (or is likely to have) a value of $150,000 or more.
+In accordance with Section 27 of the Government Information (Public Access) Act 2009 (GIPA), we maintain a register of government contracts that have (or are likely to have) a value of $150,000 or more.

 Under Section 35 (2)(b) of the Act, Councils are not required to publish their contracts register on the e-tenders website, making this page the centralised location for all current contracts entered into by Council since 1 July 2010.

 Contracts that must be included in the government contracts register are those: